Q+A: Tyler Perry, Bateman Group

 Tell us about Hudson the Office Dog!

-Everyone loves him and they take care of him- he's so good for morale, and I think he is another forcing function of work-life balance-- he needs to go outside, so many of our meetings are walking ones.
-He also forces you to pause and engage- he's very aggressive with making people give him attention, taking it as far as leaping into your lap and force the matter.
+Everyone loves him and they take care of him.
+He's so good for morale, and I think he is another forcing function of work-life balance— he needs to go outside, so many of our meetings are walking ones.
+He also forces you to pause and engage; he's very aggressive with making people give him attention, taking it as far as leaping into your lap to force the matter.
 Although a dog brush is a necessity, a dog snuggle moment or watching one of his jazzy fits of energy around the office can do wonders for taking you away from what you are doing.
 He’s quite a force of unconditional love, which is pretty awesome to have in the workplace.
-Even when he is being naughty my team is really supportive-- they find it endearing--so it makes me appreciate my team even more!
+Even when he is being naughty my team is really supportive— they find it endearing— so it makes me appreciate my team even more!

 For people that live in Manhattan and for people who live in Brooklyn, DUMBO is close, and it has that startup-y culture that's ingrained in both our DNA and clients.
-In San Francisco we have an industrial, creative space- we wanted that same sense of creativity while maintaining a cohesive brand and DUMBO offers that.
-It's also kind of surreal working here --the water, the carousel, the sculptures, the constant wedding party photo shoots...not something you find in many office environments in City.
+In San Francisco we have an industrial, creative space; we wanted that same sense of creativity while maintaining a cohesive brand and DUMBO offers that.
+It's also kind of surreal working here— the water, the carousel, the sculptures, the constant wedding party photo shoots... not something you find in many office environments in the City.
 I think it's super important to be able to go outside, and DUMBO makes that incredibly easy to do.
-We considered moving to Manhattan but everyone wanted to stay here for that reason--DUMBO is almost a forcing function to have work-life balance as it makes it so easy, and enjoyable, to be outside.
+We considered moving to Manhattan, but everyone wanted to stay here for that reason.
+DUMBO is almost a forcing function to have work/life balance as it makes it so easy and enjoyable to be outside.